 Implementation

-Our Green Pathway has the following areas of learning with specific subjects encompassed within:
+Our Green Pathway has the following areas of learning with specific subjects and golden threads encompassed within:

 Within this subject area we use approaches such as TEACCH (including letter and number recognition), sensory stories, messy play investigation, parachute games, making choices, attention building and problem solving.
 Work on attention and focus skills underpin this area.
 Students develop their resilience and thinking skills to help them prepare for real life situation in the community.

-My Play: Creativity (Art & Music), Play Skills and Cooperation
+Music Maestros & Expressive Artists: Creativity (Art & Music), Play skills and cooperation

 We develop students play and social skills, social skills through a variety of Art, Music, Dance, Drama activities.
 We encourage students to be creative and practice independent and cooperative play.
 We recognise that not all problems can be overcome simply and teaching a creative approach helps to overcome this!

 Click on the subject names to see how teaching and learning is arranged within each subject and curriculum area.
-Green pathway learners with more complex needs have a higher level of adult support and there is also a focus on engagement as a pre-cursor to more structured learning.
+Green pathway learners have a higher level of adult support and there is also a focus on engagement as a pre-cursor to more structured learning.

 Impact

-• for some learners, the Green Pathway will have allowed them to transition onto the Yellow Pathway
+for some learners, the Green Pathway will have allowed them to transition onto the Purple Pathway

-• for other students remaining on the Green Pathway is more appropriate.
-They develop into confident young people, often having worked through anxieties around self-perceived failures in learning and communicating and gaining qualifications
+for other students remaining on the Green Pathway is more appropriate.
+They develop into individuals who have improved levels of engagement and attention

 Our classes have a high ratio of staff to pupils, enabling a personalised curriculum and assessment system based on the pupils’ EHCP outcomes and a bespoke curriculum framework to identify next steps in learning.
 This allows for pupils’ individual learning needs to be addressed in the most appropriate way, whilst providing a sense of belonging to a class group and creating a higher level of self esteem.
 Throughout our curriculum development we have worked with the students to build learning around their interests to ensure it is relevant to students needs and engage them appropriately.